infoshop-io/generator/README.md

 	  - SOURCE_URLS_OPTIONAL
 	---

 Anything tagged with "introduction" will appear on the landing page.
+Check the entry in your browser to make sure it looks right--that's the step that generates the preview image.

 Deployment
 ----------